Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Method

 Different with the traditional context learning prompts method, our approach pays attention to the acquisition of prior knowledge, similar to the methodology employed in Detection Transformer (DETR)~\cite{carion2020end}.
-We aim to acquire a set of appropriate query values to streamline subsequent feature screening processes, and can also quickly transfer to other tasks by fine-tuning this set of queries.
+We aim to acquire a set of appropriate query values to improve performance in subsequent feature screening processes.
+Additionally, it can also enable the model to quickly transfer to other tasks by fine-tuning this set of queries.